Sunn5/attendance-recorder/README.md

 You can safely edit the JSON file by hand, but remember to keep the ISO timestamp format if you do.

+You can manage multiple store files: use the CLI `--store` option or the dashboard's Data Store panel to create and switch between them.
+When creating a new store from the dashboard, it suggests the next available `attendance_data[n].json` name, which you can rename before saving.

 ## Web Dashboard

 The web interface offers a friendlier way to explore the same dataset.